zhengcanlin/hello-world/README.md

 just another repository

 hello，Github!
-I like computer science,but many times it is difference to finish a organization! althought,I will do it more fighting!
+I like computer science,but many times it is difficout to finish a organization! althought,I will do it more studious!